 11 | Set up front pages for blog and home

 The blog page is the page where all the posts will be displayed.
-And the home page is the page for the site front page, whenever someone will open the site URL the home page will be loaded.
+And the home page is the page for the site front page; whenever someone opens the site URL, the home page will be loaded.

-Be default WordPress set the home page as the blog page.
-But you you can design a separate page for the home and after that you can select a different page to display the blog posts.
+Be default WordPress sets the home page as the blog page.
+But you can design a separate page for the home, and after that, you can select a different page to display the blog posts.

-To set the home page and the blog, go to Settings -> Reading, there you can see the options to set pages for home and blog.
+To set the home page and the blog, go to Settings -> Reading, where you can see the options to set pages for home and blog.

 12 | Setup Google Analytics

-After publishing some posts you will be required to know the performance, user behavior on the site.
-Doing this you can take action on your site.
-Google analytics is a FREE tool by Google which lets you to track the user behavior on your site.
+After publishing some posts, you will be required to know the performance and user behavior on the site.
+Google Analytics is a FREE tool by Google that lets you track the user behavior on your site.

 13 | Create recommended pages

 And don’t forget to add a contact form on the contact page.
-You can use Jetpack to create a nice contact form, or there are a lot of plugins available to create forms you can install anyone from these.
+You can use Jetpack to create a nice contact form, or there are a lot of plugins available to create forms.
+You can install any of those.

-Above I have discussed the recommended things to do after installing WordPress.
-But, there are lot more thing you will need to do to properly run a blog.
-But don’t panic you will learn everything when it will be required.
+Above, I have described the recommended things to do after installing WordPress.
+But, there are lot more things you need to do to run a blog properly.
+But, no panic, you will learn everything when it is the right time.